romaindenis1/romaindenis1/README.md

 # Hey!
-# I'm Romain, a CS Student from Switzerland!
+# I'm Romain, a Computer Science Student from Switzerland!

 - I’m currently working on making an automated README maker for my profile repo in C
 - I’m currently learning C